Loading methodology...

 | SafeGuard | Paid | Full feature set |

-| All-in-One WP Migration | Free | No paid version with CLI |
+| All-in-One WP Migration | Free | Uses custom adapter for CLI integration |

 | BackWPup | Free | Free is the primary version |